jhinkey/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/01-upgrading-to-liferay-7-2-intro.markdown

 10. Checkpoint: You've completed the upgrade and post-upgrade tasks

-Follow the steps above to upgrade your @product@ installation to @product-ver@.
+Follow the steps above to upgrade your @product@ installation to latest DXP version.
 They link upgrade topic details to help complete a safe, successful upgrade.